black7375/Firefox-UI-Fix/docs/Preference.md

 **Basics**
 It exists in the profile directory, and is used to store settings that are changed from *defaults* or when users added *new settings*.

-In general, Do NOT edit `prefs.js` directly.
+In general, do NOT edit `prefs.js` directly.

 ### user.js
 **Related Docs**